 The answer, however, is not so straightforward.

-Some insurers are looking to individual state laws to establish a precedent for coverage.
+As of right now some insurers are looking to individual state laws to establish a precedent for coverage.
 For instance, Allstate went on the record in 2014 saying it would cover the loss of marijuana in Colorado, where cannabis is legal for both medicinal and recreational use.

 “In Colorado, lawfully possessed, processed marijuana is not excluded and is limited to the personal property limit of the homeowners policy,” Allstate said in a statement that year.
 “Whether it is medical or non-medical is not relevant to coverage.
 Fire is a covered peril, and coverage of an accidental fire would not be impacted by whether or not it was started in connection to lawful marijuana use.”